cfpb/qu/README.md

 # qu

-:warning: **This project was archived on September 25th, 2020 and is no longer maintained**
+:warning: **This project was archived on September 25th, 2020 and is no longer maintained** :warning:

+---
+---
+---

 _qu_ is a data platform created to serve our public data sets.
 You can use it to serve your data sets, as well.